 What happens if you identify changes or updates to be made to a test after you have already launched it?
 Do you have to start all over and create a new test?
+Depending on your needs, you have several options: Editing your screener questions, editing your tasks and questions, and editing your demographic filters.

-Fortunately, in the UserTesting app you can make edits to your test after you've launched it.
+Fortunately, in the UserTesting app, you can make edits to your test after you've launched it.
 Why might you need to make changes to a test?
 Let's review:

 Note: If you don't need to make updates but would like to add more participants, you can do so using the link underneath your test name when on the test summary page.